 Hi!
 I’m Rona, aka Ribbit, and I’m the Traveling Quilter!

 At the ripe old age of 6 months, I took my first airplane ride from Louisiana to Washington State.
 From that moment on, I was hooked.
-Over the course of my life I’ve lived in 5 different states, seen and experienced about 3/4 of the United States and been to 2 new countries, soon to be 3.
+Over the course of my life I’ve lived in 6 different states, seen and experienced nearly every state in the United States and traveled to 2 new countries, soon to be 5.
 Everything from day trips to week long vacations, road trips and overseas.
 You name it, I want to go.

 Until… around 2010 when my sister informed me that I was going to learn to sew.
 As she’s the oldest, there really was no arguing this point.
 She was giving me her old sewing machine and I WAS going to learn to use it.
 So, she showed me how to thread it and how to stitch in a straight line.
 And that was all it took.
 I launched into my very first project… a quilt for my mother.
 To this day I still don’t do clothes. 😊